ForestMars/Zorobot/readme.md

 ### To Do's

 * Cleanup Cython build process:
 Cython tends to be a very idiosyncratic wapper for cc/gcc etc, it's more or less an overly opinionated transpiler that adds little to the compilation side, unless you just like spending an inordinate amount of time futzing with distutils.
-Which is just a judgey way of saying it's fine tho it keeps things at the same level of abstraction.
+Which is just a judgey way of saying it's okay tho it keeps things at the same level of abstraction.
 If you are only comfortable wth Python, and not C, CPP or compiling, then stick with .pyx, but if Python is just another higher level tool in your tool chest, come play with the big boys.

 * Testing Time:
 The "Grok" class in the included Kronos module does a pretty suberb job of understanding just about any date and time representation in natural language (currently English only) but does need to be hammer tested for the gazillion ways people talk about dates and times.
 In testing, it gets 99% of all times and dates, but need to test more, esp. aganst tail cases of the `clean_time_string` method (Cf. t1, t2.)
 For example, when o'clock is assumed, not specified.
 (But also handling "o'clock" as a figure of speech.)
 Most of the date/time issues are low priority as the expectation is we'll be using Duckling for this.